McKayDavis/blinkenlights/README.md

 ### Status

-* This VM is configured to provide compile, flash, and debug capabilities for the STMD32F0-Discovery evaluation board from ST.com.  (http://www.st.com/stm32f0discovery)
+* The VM is configured to provide capabilities to compile, flash, and debug the STMD32F0-Discovery evaluation board.  (http://www.st.com/stm32f0discovery)

 * Currently, Vagrant/VirtualBox on the host must be run as superuser to allow VirtualBox to bridge the USB port to the VM.